Identity and access management (commonly known as “IAM”) is a

 IoT architectures) simply isn’t feasible.

-- IoT devices must leave the factory ready to ship, so a device’s
+- Edge devices must leave the factory ready to ship, so a device’s

-identity must be provisioned autonomously in the field, without need
+identity must be provisioned autonomously in the field, without the

 - Complex supply chains mean access credentials may pass through many